Civil and Environmental Engineering MS

 In both options, a minimum of 30 credit hours must be taken in the CEE Department unless otherwise approved by the Graduate Program Chair.
 To become a candidate for the MS degree, the student must successfully complete all departmental requirements for one of the options described above.

-Departmental policies and other helpful information for graduate students can be found in the Department’s Graduate Handbook, located on the CEE website (www.pdx.edu/cee).
-All other degree requirements for the MS program are established by PSU’s Graduate School.
-Please refer to the Graduate School for information concerning advanced degree requirements, degree status, petition processes, thesis preparation, and final oral exam.
+All other degree requirements for the MS program are established by PSU’s Office of Graduate Studies.
+Please refer to Graduate Studies for information concerning advanced degree requirements, degree status, petition processes, thesis preparation, and final oral exam.